OpenSimulationInterface/osi-validation/osi_validator/KPIs/osi_SensorView.md

 camera_sensor_view     | \c CameraSensorView     | Yes      | Must be set and valid
 ultrasonic_sensor_view | \c UltrasonicSensorView | Yes      | Must be set and valid

+\par Details on timestamp

+The timestamp of the sensor data.
+Zero time is arbitrary but must be identical for all messages.
+Zero time does not need to coincide with the unix epoch.
+Recommended is the starting time point of the simulation.

+\note This is the point in time that the sensor data message becomes available to the rest of the system (i.e. the driving functions), so it corresponds with the sending time and thus takes the latency of internal processing of the sensor into account.
+Latencies of bus communications, etc., that occur after the sensor output have to be applied on top of this, if needed.

+The time that the actual measurement was performed (which will usually correspond with the timestamp of the \c GroundTruth the sensor model processed to arrive at these results) can be found in the additional field \c SensorData::last_measurement_time.

+For an ideal zero latency sensor the two timestamps would be the same and would correspond with the timestamp from the current \c GroundTruth message.

+For a sensor model that does not know its own internal latencies (e.g. a dumb sensor with no internal time concept), the two timestamps might also be identical, but delayed from the \c GroundTruth timestamp.

 \par Details on mounting_position

 The physical mounting position of the sensor (origin and orientation